-The Sex, Gender and Covid-19 Project is a partnership of Global Health 50/50 (housed at University College London), the African Population and Health Research Center (APHRC) and the International Center for Research on Women (ICRW).
-The project is building the world’s largest database of sex-disaggregated data on COVID-19, investigating the roles sex and gender are playing in the outbreak, building the evidence base of what works to tackle gender disparities in COVID-19 health outcomes, and advocating for effective gender-responsive approaches to pandemic.
+The Sex, Gender and Covid-19 Project is a partnership of Global Health 50/50, the African Population and Health Research Center (APHRC), and the International Center for Research on Women (ICRW).
+The project is building the world’s largest database of sex-disaggregated data on COVID-19, investigating the roles sex and gender are playing in the outbreak, building the evidence base of whether countries are considering gender and equity in their COVID-19 health policies, and advocating for effective gender-responsive approaches to pandemic.

 Understanding and addressing the impacts of both sex and gender on health outcomes is critical to building equitable, sustainable and healthy societies.
 The COVID-19 pandemic is no different.
 From the first reports of the novel coronavirus, there has been consistent evidence of its gendered impact.
 In its early investigations, however, Global Health 50/50 found that only a handful of countries were reporting sex-disaggregated data on COVID-19, and that no initiative had taken responsibility for consolidating the data that were available.
 In response, Global Health 50/50 established the COVID-19 Data Tracker, which compiles national data, disaggregated by sex and age.

-Over the next year, Global Health 50/50, ICRW and APHRC will be working together to expand the Data Tracker and urge national and sub-national health programmes and global health institutions to report sex-disaggregated data and apply intersectional gender analysis to inform COVID-19 responses.
+Over the course of the project, Global Health 50/50, ICRW and APHRC will be working together to expand the Data Tracker, track national policy responses and urge national and sub-national health programmes and global health institutions to report sex-disaggregated data and apply intersectional gender analysis to inform COVID-19 responses.

 The project is supported with funding from the Bill & Melinda Gates Foundation.